protubero/beanstore/README.md

 > [!WARNING]
-> Arrays are inherently mutable.
-If you use them as values ​​in entities, you must be careful not to change them without using transactions!
+> All but the arrays are immutable classes.
+If you use arrays as property values, you must be careful not to modify them without using transactions!